IBC container compliance: Inspecting your IBC tanks

 If properly maintained and you remain compliant with intermediate bulk container regulations, your IBC tank can last for decades.
-Ensure you understand how to safely handle your container, where it can be stored and how to transport it from one location to the next to ensure maximum use.
+Always make sure you understand how to safely handle your container, where it can be stored and how to transport it from one location to the next, to ensure maximum use.

 How often should an IBC be inspected?

 In the United Kingdom, a thorough routine examination of your IBC tank is required every two-and-a-half years, or any time a repair takes place.
 These inspections should be conducted by a person with the right training.